silverstripe/silverstripe-saml/README.md

 ADFS uses a claims-based access control authorization model to maintain application security and implement federated identity.
 We rely on this mechanism for authentication, and for automated synchronisation of some basic personal details into SilverStripe.

-To synchronise further personal details, LDAP synchronisation feature can be used, also included in this module.
-This allows arbitrary fields to be synchronised - including binary fields such as photos.
-If relevant mappings have been configured in the CMS the module will also automatically maintain SilverStripe group memberships, which opens the way for an AD-centric authorisation.

-If SAML authentication cannot be used, this module also provides an LDAP authenticator as an alternative.

 ## Security

 With appropriate configuration, this module provides a secure means of authentication and authorisation.